wordslab-org/wordslab-notebooks/docs/install-local.md

 - then the script will ask you to reboot your machine once
 - after reboot, relaunch the same command as above a second time to continue and finish the installation

-The installation scripts will download up to 50 GB: the install time will mainly depend on your network bandwidth.
+The installation scripts will download 30 GB to 60 GB: the install time will mainly depend on your network bandwidth.

 Installation script parameters for special cases (you shouldn't need them)
 - you can add the -cpu flag to the install command if you want to force a CPU-only install even if a Nvidia GPU is available on your machine